srujbop/notes-google-cloud-architect/Networking/IP Addresses.md

 # Google Cloud IP Addresses

+* ephemeral vs static IP addresses

+* IP address rage defined by CIDR block can be espanded by increading the prefix length.
+IP range can not be decreased.

 Virtual machines and other products that use VM instances get two IP addresses.

 ## Internal IP Address